taolson/Admiran/doc/Language.md

 ## Lexical Structure

-The lexical structure of a Admiran program consists of a sequence of *tokens*, separated by whitespace.
+The lexical structure of an Admiran program consists of a sequence of *tokens*, separated by whitespace.
 Whitespace (spaces, tabs, newlines, and comments) is ignored, except for contributing to the layout rules.

 ### Comments